 A flea allergy is often the easiest dog skin condition for your vet to diagnose and treat.
 You’ll simply see fleas or flea dirt on your dog’s body, which is then treated with a flea prevention medication.

 Top tip: one way to check if you have a flea infestation is to get some of the “dirt” from your dog’s body on a white papertowel and sprinkle water on it.
 If it turns a dark reddish-brown, it’s highly likely to be fleas.
 Don’t forget to treat your house/the environment as well your pets if fleas are found to avoid reoccurences!

 Depending on the cause, your vet may suggest topical treatments that can be directly applied to your dog’s skin, including antibiotic ointments, corticosteroid cream or medicated shampoos.
 You should also opt for a food that includes omega 3 and omega 6 fatty acids as this will help relieve dryness and irritation.

 If your dog has a food allergy, your vet will likely suggest an elimination diet for up to 12 weeks to help you identify the problem food.
 These diets are by far the best way of identifying if food is the trigger, but it does take a lot of patience and persistence to be successful.
 No treats allowed!
 Once you know which food your dog is allergic to, you can leave this ingredient out of their diet altogether and their symptoms should quickly improve.

-Here at tails.com we can create a unique recipe for your dog’s sensitive skin.
-Using nutritious and healthy ingredients that won’t cause an allergic reaction.
-All you need to do is tell us which food your dog is allergic to, and we’ll leave it out of their tailored dog food.
-We’ll also include the beneficial omegas to relieve the dryness and itching.
+Here at tails.com we can create a tailor-made kibble blend to support your dog’s sensitive skin.
+We can exclude certain ingredients or offer a hypoallergenic blend to avoid common allergens.
+All you need to do is tell us what your dog’s allergic to, and we’ll leave it out of their tailored dog food.
+We’ll also include beneficial omegas to help relieve the dryness and itching.
 And now you can try two week’s free tailored dog food on us!
 Head over here to grab yours.